francoislaurent/escale/doc/index.rst

 .. note:: never run |syncacre| as the super user. |syncacre| does not need any special privilege.

-If you wish to compile the documentation and get a local copy, once |syncacre| is installed, type:
+If you wish to compile the documentation and get a local copy of it, you will need Sphinx for Python3.
+Once |syncacre| is installed, type:
 ::

 	cd doc